what do you need to know to begin painting?

 Black, grey and brown are not included in the three colors.

-You get to use the easy method of mixing black, brown and grey from the original colors.
+You get to use the easy method of mixing black, brown and grey from the selected palette colors.

 This exciting tutorial is for intermediate artists.
 It uses the rules of classic oil painting.